-In recent months, some employers have started asking applicants to provide their passwords and log-in information for social media sites as part of the interview process.
-Even if an employee has used a site’s privacy settings to protect certain information from public view, an employer with access to an employee’s password can bypass these protections and see material the employee intended to make available only to chosen viewers.
+In recent years, some employers have started asking applicants to provide their passwords and log-in information for social media sites as part of the interview process.
+An employer with access to an applicant's password can bypass privacy settings and see material the applicant intended to make available only to chosen viewers.

-Employers who check applicants out online run a number of legal risks.
-First off, an employer who looks at an applicant's Facebook page or other social media posts could well learn information that it isn't entitled to have – or to consider during the hiring process.
-This can lead to discrimination claims.
-For example, your posts or page might reveal your ethnicity, disclose that you are pregnant, or espouse your political or religious views.
-This type of information is off limits in the hiring process, and an employer who discovers it online and uses it as a basis for hiring decisions could face a discrimination lawsuit.
+Antidiscrimination laws.
+An employer who looks at an applicant's Facebook page or other social media posts could well learn information that it isn't entitled to have or consider during the hiring process.
+This can lead to illegal discrimination claims.
+For example, your posts or page might reveal your sexual orientation, disclose that you are pregnant, or espouse your religious views.
+Because this type of information is off limits in the hiring process, an employer that discovers it online and uses it as a basis for hiring decisions could face a discrimination lawsuit.

 If you are about to embark on a job search, consider whether you might need to clean up your online act.
 Of course, with cached sites and historical searches, you really can't entirely undo your past posts.
 But take a close look at your publicly accessible information and make sure it's ready for prime time.

 Also, mind those privacy settings.
 If you have information or material you want to leave up but don't want employers to see, at least put it behind a privacy wall.
-But you should be aware that employers may still be able to request your password, unless your state has prohibited this practice.
-You should also untag yourself in any photos that you don't want potential employers to stumble across.
+Limit your privacy settings so that only your approved friends can see it.
+If others have posted photos that might paint you in a negative light, ask the poster to remove it.
+If that doesn't work, you can at least untag yourself in any photos that you don't want potential employers to stumble across.

-If you've left an unfortunate digital trail, be ready with an explanation.
+Finally, if you've left an unfortunate digital trail, be ready with an explanation.
 Even if you are able to take down your original indiscrete post, it may have been reproduced or quoted elsewhere, others may have commented on it, or it may simply live on forever in the digital wayback machine.
-In this situation, the best you can do is try to minimize the chances an employer will find it and have an explanation (of your youthful indiscretions and your changed ways, for example) queued up if you need it.
+In this situation, the best you can do is to try to minimize its impact by having an explanation (of your youthful indiscretions and your changed ways, for example) queued up if you need it.